Editor’s note: This is a recurring post with regularly verified account details. Last verified on July 1, 2020.

 - Offers a mobile app that lets you oversee all of your accounts, move money between accounts, and deposit checks online

 Note: You cannot apply online for a U.S. Bank business checking account.
 You must contact a U.S. Bank specialist via telephone or online form, or you can walk into any of its nationwide branches.

 Wells Fargo offers the best business bank accounts if you want your account to scale with your company’s growth.
 You can upgrade your business checking easily as your needs increase in both monthly transactions and deposits.
 It has one of the largest networks with more physical branches than each best bank for small businesses on our list at more than 5,600.
 Wells Fargo also has 13,000-plus ATMs nationwide.
 You’ll only pay $10 per month to own this account.

 Who it’s best for: Growing businesses that want access to Wells Fargo’s numerous additional financing and investment services.

 Wells Fargo Introductory Offer

 Wells Fargo occasionally offers in-branch bonuses for opening new business checking accounts.
 See your nearest branch for details.
-The bank does not currently offer a sign-up bonus through its website.
-Many of the other banks on our list do, including Bank of America, which offers up to $450 when you open a new account.
+The bank does not currently offer a small business banking sign-up bonus through its website.

 Wells Fargo Fees